Beherith/tank_recv/README.md

 # Power information:
 The built in batteries (8x2400 mAh NiMH) provide a stable 5v supply via a DC/DC buck converter to the raspi power connector.

 The USB cable of the tank can be plugged into the raspi, or into a PC for debugging/testing.

 Any configuration of supplying power to the raspi and the controller and the motors should work without complications.
 If you smell smoke, unplug everything.

 The motors can only be powered from the battery, by turning on the power switch on the bottom.
-No other source can power them.
+No other source can power them .
 The battery can only be charged by plugging in any 12v adapter to the bottom, and turning the power switch off.
 Charge time is 4-8 hours.
 Do not leave the charger plugged in for more than 24 hours.

 # DO NOT: